Letrozole (Femara) for Fertility

 Letrozole for Unexplained Infertility

-In addition to the higher pregnancy rate, the group treated with Letrozole also saw a statistically significant improvement in endometrial receptivity when measured by endometrial thickness and other indicators.
-Researchers concluded that Letrozole has a beneficial effect on the endometrium, which may improve implantation and pregnancy rates in women with unexplained infertility .
+In addition to higher pregnancy rates, the group treated with Letrozole also showed a statistically significant improvement in endometrial receptivity, measured by endometrial thickness and other indicators.

 Letrozole and Fertility Treatments